Trump administration to sharply limit skilled-worker visas

 Department of Homeland Security and Department of Labor officials said new rules on who can obtain the visas and how much they should be paid would be released soon to restrict the use of what’s known as the H-1B program.

-Acting Deputy Secretary Ken Cuccinelli said DHS estimates that about one-third of applicants would be denied under new rules that include limits on the number of specialty occupations open to H-1B holders and requirements that employers pay higher wages under the program.
+Acting Deputy Secretary Ken Cuccinelli said DHS estimates that about one-third of applicants would be denied under the new rules, which include limits on the number of specialty occupations open to H-1B holders.

+A new requirement that employers pay higher prevailing wages to foreign workers will take effect in the coming days, reflecting the need to help the job market recover from the coronavirus shutdown, said Deputy Secretary of Labor Patrick Pizzella.

+“With millions of Americans looking for work, as the economy continues its recovery, immediate action is needed to guard against the risk lower-cost foreign labor can pose to the well-being of U.S. workers,” Pizzella said.

-Cuccinelli and Deputy Secretary of Labor Patrick Pizzella said the program has been abused to allow companies to displace American workers with less expensive employees from overseas.
+Cuccinelli and Pizzella said the program has been abused to allow companies to displace American workers with less expensive employees from overseas.

 “U.S. workers are being ousted from good paying, middle-class jobs and replaced with non-U.S. workers,” Pizzella said.
 “It has also caused U.S. wages in some instances to stagnate.
 That is wrong.”